AngeloKandah/AngeloKandah/README.md

 Disclaimer: I do not condone these jokes, they are from a collection of jokes I found.

-Rene Descartes ...

-Descartes walked into a McDonalds and ordered a veggieburger.

-The guy behind the counter asked 'Do you want fries with that?'

-Descartes replied 'I think not,' and poof - he disappeared.
+Siren

+There was a blonde and a brunette in a car.
+The brunette hears a siren behind them, so she asks the blonde if its lights are on.

+The blonde turns around and says 'yes, no, yes, no.....'